ZYSF/gen1cpu/ControlRegisters.md

 # Control Register/Coprocessor Interface

-By default, these can only be accessed (directly) from system mode.
+By default, these can only be accessed directly from system mode.

-Of course, an optimised implementation could allow access to some "safe" ones directly from user mode (but otherwise this can be emulated case-by-case by trapping in system mdoe).
+Of course, an optimised implementation could allow access to some "safe" ones directly from user mode (but otherwise this can be emulated case-by-case by trapping the instructions anyway).

 ## CTRL_CPUID (0)